chrisdone/website/posts/clientside-programming-haskell.markdown

-In April 2015, we whipped up a similar package called [ghcjs-react](https://github.com/fpco/ghcjs-react), which implemented React without the Elm-style processing of events as a sum type.
+In April 2015, we whipped up a similar package called [ghcjs-react](https://github.com/fpco/ghcjs-react), which implemented React without the Om-style handling of state via a lens/cursor (Redux appeared around the same time, doing a similar thing).
 I wrote the experimental [stackage-view](https://github.com/fpco/stackage-view#introduction) tool based on this library; which we thought would be a good litmus test both of GHCJS and our react bindings.
 It was awkward, but when it